Background pattern

 56.5 ml

-Note that the hypermetabolic response associated with malignant hyperthermia can recur within the first 24 hours.
-If recurrence occurs, a dose of Agilus of 2.5 mg/kg should be administered every 10 minutes until the signs of malignant hyperthermia remit.
-The considerations that apply to the monitoring of metabolic abnormalities and dose adjustment in an initial episode also apply to recurrence treatment.
+Note that the hypermetabolic response associated with malignant hyperthermia may recur within the first 24 hours.
+If a recurrence occurs, a dose of Agilus of 2.5 mg/kg should be administered again every 10 minutes until the signs of malignant hyperthermia have resolved again.
+The considerations that apply to monitoring metabolic abnormalities and adjusting doses in an initial episode also apply to the treatment of recurrence.

 No dose adjustment is necessary.